 Guidelines for Submission:

-Simultaneous submissions are fine, but please let us know immediately if the work you submit is accepted elsewhere.
+- Simultaneous submissions are fine, but please let us know immediately if the work you submit to us is accepted elsewhere.

 some truths, fact and reality are unreliable narrators.
 ANGLES aims to